AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Command-Line.md

 1. Updates the installed `Perigon.templates` package, or installs it if it is not available.
 2. Generates a temporary comparison project using the current project's template type and frontend mode.
-3. Displays added or changed template files together with their concrete differences.
-4. Asks with a `y/n` prompt whether to apply the differences to the current project; the default is `n`.
+3. Opens a two-pane diff selector: the left pane lists only the filenames of added or changed template files with `(+added -removed)` line counts, and the right pane shows the full relative path and colorized diff.
+4. Use the arrow keys to move, press Space to select or unselect files, use `PgUp/PgDn` to scroll the current file's diff in the right pane, select multiple files as needed, press Enter to apply the selected differences, or press `Esc` to cancel.
+Both panes show their visible range and scroll markers, and moving through the list keeps the focused file visible.

-The current project is modified only after confirmation.
-Selecting `n` or pressing Enter leaves it unchanged, but the template update or installation has already completed before the prompt.
+The current project is modified only after pressing Enter to apply.
+Pressing `Esc` leaves it unchanged, but the template update or installation has already completed before the selector.
+Comparison ignores line-ending differences, leading/trailing whitespace, changes in consecutive whitespace, and blank-line differences to avoid formatting noise; a strict snapshot check still runs before applying.
 The command processes only files that exist in the template; it does not delete project-only files and ignores files outside these scopes:

 - `.cs` files under `src/Perigon`;
 - `.cs` files under `src/Definition/ServiceDefault` or `src/Definition/ServiceDefaults`;
 - `.cs` files under `src/Definition/Share`;
-- `.cs` files under `src/Definition/EntityFramework`, excluding `DefaultDbContext.cs`, `AnalysisDbContext.cs`, and `ReadonlyDbContext.cs`;
+- `.cs` files under `src/Definition/EntityFramework`, excluding the entire `Migrations` directory and `DefaultDbContext.cs`, `AnalysisDbContext.cs`, and `ReadonlyDbContext.cs`;
 - `.ps1` files under `scripts`;
-- all files under `.agents`.
+- all files under `.agent` and `.agents`.

+The exact file `src/Perigon/Perigon.AspNetCore/Constants/WebConst.cs` is also excluded so project-specific web constants are preserved.

 If a project file changes after comparison, the update is rejected to avoid applying stale differences over the current project.
+After writing the selected files, the CLI runs `dotnet build` from the solution root and reports either build success or the build error.
+A failed build does not roll back files already applied, so fix the reported errors or restore through Git.
 Review the displayed differences first and make sure the worktree is committed or otherwise recoverable.

 ## add